InquilineKea/oldgithub/_posts/agingprotagonist2.md

 title: major players in aging
 ---

-Influencing the future trajectories of those who are into aging research:

-Laura Deming suggested people not major in biology - but that they major in math/CS/physics instead.

 OUTLINE of players in aging who are worth paying far more attention to than average:

 - SENS Foundation (changed leadership under Jim O'Neill), seems to take SOME preference towards funding immediately applicable areas of aging